-Yes.
-The contract simply allows us to market you and legally retain our commissions from jobs you book.
-Once you make the decision to be represented by Peak, you'll have as much time as you'd like to review the contract.
+Yes, but it's more of an agreement than a contract.
+The agreement simply allows us to market you and retain our commissions from jobs you book.
+Once you make the decision to be represented by Peak, you'll have as much time as you'd like to review.
 Contracts, or agreements, are very common and standard among all reputable agencies.

 Not in this market.
 Other, larger markets typically require a portfolio.
 Our clients don't necessarily need to see a whole portfolio in order to book you.
 A professional headshot or composite card is ideal for the Iowa market.
 A composite card/headshot is basically a mini, less expensive portfolio.
 They are a necessity.
 Keep in mind, with no materials for us to market you with we'll have no way to sell you to the client.
 How will they even know you exist if we have nothing to show them?
 Your photography and composite card/headshot shows your versatility and what you have to offer.

 You will have an expense in obtaining materials (photography and composite cards/headshots) for Peak to effectively market you.
 How much you spend on these materials is completely up to you based on where you go for them.
 More information and examples will be provided when you meet to sign with Peak.